The Orphanage (2007 film): Plot

-Laura makes the orphanage look as it did thirty years ago and attempts to contact the children's spirits by playing one of their old games.
+Laura makes the orphanage look as it did thirty years prior and attempts to contact the children's spirits by playing one of their old games.
 The spirits lead her to the door of a hidden underground room.
-Inside is Simón's corpse, wearing Tomás's mask.
+Inside is Simón's corpse, wearing Tomás' mask.
 Laura finally realizes what happened: while searching for Simón the night he disappeared, Laura moved pieces of construction scaffolding, blocking the entrance to the secret room.
 The crashes that night were caused by Simón trying to get out.
-He fell and fatally broke his neck.
+He fell and fatally broke his neck (when he was knocked back by something ramming the secret door while he was standing by it).

 Laura appears to take an overdose of sleeping pills.
-Then, apparently dying, she begs to be with Simón again and the children's spirits appear, with Simón among them.
-Simón tells Laura that his wish was for her to stay and take care of the orphans, she then happily tells them a story.
+Then, apparently dying, she begs to be with Simón again and the children's spirits appear (including an unmasked Tomás finally coming in to join the rest, no longer shy over his looks), with Simón among them.
+Simón tells Laura that his wish was for her to stay and take care of the orphans; she then happily tells them a story (as Tomás makes the others sit down next to him to listen).
 Sometime later, Carlos visits a memorial to Laura, Simón and the orphans.
-Carlos returns to the orphans' old bedroom and finds a medallion that he had given to Laura.
+Carlos returns to the orphans' old bedroom and finds a medallion that he had instructed Laura to return when she found Simón.
 He turns to look as the door opens, and he smiles.